gammasim/simtools/docs/source/developer_guidelines.rst

 Python version
 ==============

-The simtools package is currently developed for Python 3.11.
+The simtools package is currently developed for Python |python_requires|.

 Contributing code